jmschrei/pomegranate/README.md

 ```
 Both guest and monty have been clamped to values.
 However, we see that probability of prize being 'C' is 66% mimicking the mystery behind the Monty hall problem!

 This has predominately leveraged forward propogation of messages.
 If we want to see backward propogation of messages, lets see what happens if we tuned in late and only saw which door Monty opened.
+Monty is an observed variable, while both guest and prize are hidden variables.

 ```
 observations = { 'monty' : 'B' }
 beliefs = map( str, network.forward_backward( observations ) )